Sunday, September 29, 2024

 Enter the Second Sin: Non-Causality

 And now, dear reader, brace yourself for Quantum Sin #2—non-causality as the authors of "The Emerging Quantum" term it.
 Yep, quantum mechanics is a rebel without a cause.
 One shining example of this noncausality is the famous Heisenberg Uncertainty Principle.
 If you've ever wanted to pin down the trajectory of an electron, forget about it.
-Heisenberg's inequalities imply that there are inevitable quantum fluctuations (whatever it mean)", trajectories simply do not exist, and to make things weirder, the theory itself provides no reason why they happen.
+Heisenberg's inequalities imply that there are inevitable quantum fluctuations (whatever it means)", trajectories simply do not exist (and it is not made clear what it is that "exist", beyond the "math" and the mysterious "observer", who is not even a part of the theory), and to make things weirder, the theory itself provides no reason why they happen.

 Heisenberg Uncertainty